-Towers of Silence (Zoroastrians’ Dakhmeh) are located far from the city center which old buildings and wind catchers get you familiar with Zoroastrians’ traditions.
+Towers of Silence (Zoroastrians’ Dakhmeh) are located far from the city center where old buildings and wind catchers get you familiar with Zoroastrians’ traditions.
 After exploring the disused Zoroastrian buildings at the foot of the hills, climb up the hill to the towers and you will be amazed by the atmosphere and tranquility of the towers.
-The towers are made out of adobe and although they are starkly simple, but there is a solemn majesty about them.
+The towers are made out of adobe and although they are starkly simple, there is a solemn majesty about them.
 The history behind these towers is fascinating.
 In the Zoroastrian religion, the bodies of the dead were placed at the top of the towers for birds of prey to dispose them of.
-They believe in the sacredness of earth, fire, water and back in old years their dead bodies were not buried in the ground to prevent contamination.
-There is an interesting fact about this tradition which is the way the bodies were laid in circles; men in the outermost layer, women in between and finally children in the center.
+They believe in the sacredness of the earth, fire, water, and back in the old years, their dead bodies were not buried in the ground to prevent contamination.
+There is an interesting fact about this tradition which is the way the bodies were laid in circles; men in the outermost layer, women in between, and finally children in the center.
 By visiting this place, not only you will discover the secrets of this old monument, but will you have the whole town at your feet.
-And it is among top places to visit in Yazd.
+And it is among the top places to visit in Yazd.

 Opening hours: 8 am – 5 pm